A Common Rhododendron Leaf Spot disease

 Avoid crowding rhodos as stagnant air also contributes to this disease.
 Remove neighbouring shrubs if they are just too close or thin out their stems.
 When planting rhododendrons, know their mature width and provide them with proper spacing to encourage good air circulation.

 Remove infected stems that have died back to just above a set of healthy green leaves where there is no sign of infection.
 Prune out entire stems if they are fully infected to their base.
 Don’t leave stubs: cut just above a leaf, stem, or right at a stems base.
 After each cut disinfect your pruners with rubbing alcohol – there’s no need to dilute or combine one part Pinesol or Lysol to 3 parts water.
 Place the disinfectant in a spray bottle as it makes it easier to treat the tools as you cut.
+Rake up infected leaves when they eventually fall off and discard so they don’t reinfect.

 With proper care, the infection should lessen.
 Don’t expect the damaged leaves to repair themselves and turn green.
 Once they are infected leaf tissues will not revert back, however new leaves should be healthy.